Dr. Richard Weinblatt

 gremlins"

-detectives lament that the "evidence eradication gremlins have been here."
+lament that the "evidence eradication gremlins have been here."
+They were

-They were referring to first responders.
-Firefighters and EMS personnel
+referring to first responders.
+Firefighters and EMS personnel handling

-handling emergency medical response to a patient (no offense to them as
+emergency medical response to a patient (no offense to them as they are doing

-they are doing a necessary job) have particularly been long joked about in
+a necessary job) have particularly been long joked about in police circles as

 READ MORE: